ConstantinoSchillebeeckx/paludarium-56gal/README.md

 # paludarium-56gal

-Hack of [Ikea DETOLF](http://www.ikea.com/us/en/catalog/products/10119206/) glass-door cabinet.
+Hack of [Ikea DETOLF](http://www.ikea.com/us/en/catalog/products/10119206/) glass-door cabinet into a climate controlled mini-jungle complete with living walls and a pond section.

 ## Bill of Material